Priya-Varenya-Sangem/Computational_methods_Assignment2/README.md

 3. Comparing the two different interpolation methods, we notice that method using median filter with a window length of 11 achieves a lower MSE when compared to cubic splines.

-After listening to the two restored files, we see that the signals sounds very similar to the original uncorrupted signal.Hence, a proper Audio restoration is performed.
+After listening to the two restored files, we see that the signals sound very similar to the original uncorrupted signal.Hence, a proper Audio restoration is performed.

 ---
 ## Credits

-This code was developed for purely academic purposes by Priya Varenya Sangem (Priya_Varenya_Sangem) as part of the module Computational Methods
+This code was developed for purely academic purposes by Priya Varenya Sangem (Priya-Varenya-Sangem) as part of the module Computational Methods

 Resources:
 - <https://www.sciencedirect.com/topics/computer-science/median-filter#:~:text=A%20median%20filter%20is%20a,number%20of%20taps%20is%20used.>